username1001/stoic-guide/README.md

 # Stoicism Guide - A list of resources
 Below you'll find a list of resources for Stoicism.
-Including: books, videos, and articles.
+Including: books, videos, and articles.<br />
+If you haven't already, you can join a community of Stoics here: <a href="https://www.facebook.com/groups/Stoicism/">Stoicism Group</a>

 ## General Ideas | History